JDGrimes/wp-plugin-uninstall-tester/README.md

 		// You must set the path to your plugin here.
 		$this->plugin_file = dirname( dirname( __FILE__ ) ) . '/myplugin.php';

-		parent::setUp();
+		// Don't forget to call the parent's setUp(), or the plugin won't get installed. parent::setUp();
 	}